 Submitted by jearley on October 31, 2018 - 16:05

 According to Psychology Today, when faced with choosing where to sit at the dining table, each guest sends unspoken messages to the guests sitting around them.
 Sitting near the middle suggests a level of approachability and collaborativeness, whereas sitting at either end is a power position—and by becoming the presumed leader, guests will be looking to the head to propose the toast.

 Submitted by Eddie's on June 7, 2018 - 12:43

 As Father Day approaches, just think of two things for Dad: A hot grill and a thick, juicy steak.
 A surefire way to please Dad is to serve him a premium, custom-cut rib eye or NY strip steak from Eddie's.

 Submitted by Eddie's on May 23, 2018 - 15:30

 Whether you're going to the beach or having a "stay-cation" at home, Memorial Day weekend calls for cookouts, get-togethers and fun with family and friends.
 Rain or shine, there will be lots of entertaining.

 Plan an easy barbecue, or have your fridge stocked for drop-in company.
 Eddie's has everything you need to feed your friends and enjoy the weekend as well.

 Submitted by Eddie's on April 10, 2018 - 16:43

 Finally, the Nor'easters are over and spring weather is here.
-Welcome the flavors, aromas and freshness of spring in your home by refreshing your pantry.
+To welcome the flavors, aromas and freshness of spring in my home, I like to start by refreshing my pantry.
 Here are some easy guidelines to rejuvenating -- or shall we say "resuscitating" -- your pantry.